View full details in the curriculum handbook

 Our Online MA Education (Teaching and Learning) course has been developed and is led by world-famous experts in their various fields within the sphere of education.

 There are two routes to complete the Online MA in Education (Teaching and Learning).
-It will take approximately three years to complete the full MA and one and half years to complete the top up MA.
+It will take approximately three years to complete the full MA and one and a half years to complete the top up MA.
 For further information on course routes, please see the details below.

 Term dates for 2022/23 are: